-I still remember listening to Paul’s Boutique for the first time in 1989 and being utterly blown away by the psychedelic production, the inspired sampling, and the tongue-twisting rhymes.
+I still remember listening to Paul’s Boutique for the first time in 1989 and being utterly blown away by the psychedelic production, the inspired sampling, the tongue-twisting rhymes.
 The sound was so innovative and fearless, I was telling everyone within earshot that this was the future of music.
 As it turns out, Paul's Boutique was not the future of music.
-Not only did it alienate many longtime fans, but it represented a recording feat that can never be recreated.
+Not only did the album alienate many longtime fans, but it represented a recording feat that will most likely never be recreated.
 I’ll explain later, but first, let’s time-warp to the '80s and revisit the rap scene leading up to the release of this epic LP.

 For starters, they ditched NYC for LA, Def Jam for Capitol, and Budweiser for... other worldly pursuits.

 “Shake Your Rump” gets the party started with Adrock, MCA and Mike D holding absolutely nothing back as they bob and weave their way around a minimalist dance beat with newfound lyrical aplomb.
 "Like a pimp I'm pimpin' / got a boat to eat shrimp in / nothin' wrong with my leg / I'm just a b-boy limpin."
-Another lyric finds MCA hitting the detonate button on his former record label ("a puppet on a string / I'm paid to sing or rhyme").
+Another line finds MCA hitting the detonate button on his former record label; "a puppet on a string / I'm paid to sing or rhyme".
 Oh yeah, they're back.

 Another recurrent album theme appears on the opening track, the clearing of a bong load.
 Indeed, Boutique is fueled by three factors; disco, drugs and The Dust Brothers.
 The dance floor influence permeates the record, and the video for the single "Hey Ladies" is a bit of Saturday Night Fever-inspired brilliance.
-Numerous drug references are littered throughout; angel dust, ecstasy, cocaine, elephant tranquilizers, hash, and most importantly, pot, all earn a nod.
-If Licensed is THE drinking album of the '80s, then Boutique is every bit its psychedelic equivalent.
-Less obvious but equally relevant is the behind-the-scenes production wizardry of The Dust Brothers, their ingenious mash-up of beats and sampling define Boutique’s dense sound as much as the MCs doing the rapping.
+Numerous drug references are littered throughout; angel dust, ecstasy, cocaine, elephant tranquilizers, hash, and most importantly, pot, pot, pot, all earn a nod.
+If Licensed is the drinking album of the '80s, then Boutique is every bit its pill-popping equivalent.
+Less obvious but equally relevant is the knob-tweaking wizardry of The Dust Brothers, their ingenious mash-up of beats and sampling define Boutique’s dense sound as much as the three MCs on the mic.
 In this delirious world of genre-defying soundscapes, country bear jamborees devolve into doom metal dirges, nursery rhymes shake hands with The Beatles, high-hats are supplanted by ping-pong balls.
 It's a spaced-out sonic planet where anything seems possible.

 I mentioned earlier that the sound design of Paul’s Boutique will never be replicated, and here’s why.
 The group and their label paid somewhere in the neighborhood of $200,000 for licensing rights on Boutique, no small sum in 1989.
 Listen closely and you’ll uncover the Dust Brothers intricately-layered samples everywhere; a one-second kick-snare fill that any studio drummer could easily replicate is actually lifted from Mountain’s “Mississippi Queen.”
 James Brown—the most frequently sampled artist of the early hip-hop generation by a wide stretch—adds his two cents (“ain’t it funky brotha?”).
 A James Brown sample is certainly no stretch for a hip-hop LP, but The Ramones?
 Johnny Cash?
 Loggins and Messina?!?
 There are loops buried deep within these grooves that I haven’t even heard yet, there’s no way a licensing coup like this could happen in the modern recording era.
 It would simply be too cost-prohibitive.

-[A footnote to Beasties fans looking to visit the "real" Paul's Boutique in NYC: It doesn't exist.
-In fact, it never did.
+[A footnote to fans looking to visit the "real" Paul's Boutique in NYC: It doesn't exist, it never did.
 The panoramic cover photo wasn’t even shot in Brooklyn as the song "Ask For Janice" suggests, it was shot in Lower Manhattan near Chinatown.
 The stores there today bear little resemblance to the album cover, but there is an awesome Beasties mural on the side wall.
-It's all part of the Paul's Boutique mythology, well worth a visit for fans.]
+That corner has been officially named "Beastie Boys Square" by the city.]